robinmiles1/bots/guide/how-to-develop-eve-online-bots.md

 interfaceToHost_processEvent =
     InterfaceToHost.wrapForSerialInterface_processEvent processEvent
 ```
-This function is just taking care of serializing and deserializing on the interface to the engine, and delegates everything else to the `processEvent` function in the same file.
-It translates between the serial representations used on the interface and typed values, so that you can enjoy the benefits of the type system when working on the bot code.
-In theory, this function could look different, at least because you cold rename the function `processEvent` to something else.
-But we will leave this function alone and forget about it, and turn to the `processEvent` function.
+This function takes care of serializing and deserializing on the interface to the engine, and delegates everything else to the `processEvent` function in the same file.
+It translates between the serial representations used on the interface and typed values, so that we can enjoy the benefits of the type system when working on the bot code.
+In theory, this function could look different, because you could rename the function `processEvent` to something else.
+But we will leave this function alone, forget about it and turn to the `processEvent` function.

 Let's look at the type signature of `processEvent`, the first line of the functions source code:
 ```Elm